drmingdrmer/lrc-erasure-code/README.md

 An array of length `n_local` of number of data chunks in each local EC.

 * `m`
-Specifiy the total number of codes.
+Specifies the total number of codes.
 It must be equal or greater than `n_local`.
 Thus there are `n_local` local EC codes and `m - n_local + 1` global EC codes.
 Because the first global EC code can be calculated by `local-code-1 ^ local-code-2 ^ ...`